 Of course, the real draw is the coffee, all single-origins, all roasted on-site.
 It’s all seasonal, changing every two to three months.
 Naturally, it’s all available to buy in retail bags.
 There’s one single-origin on espresso and a choice of four on pour-over, all through the Kalita Wave.
 And that’s it.
 No tea, no food, not even a cake.

 October 2018: Unfortunately, I’ve just found out (about 15 minutes after publishing the Coffee Spot) that the roastery has, sadly, closed its doors for good as a coffee shop, due to increased production and the resulting space pressures.
-It will be sadly missed.
-You can still enjoy the roastery’s output at the Shibuya branch of Fuglen and also at its new branch in Asasuka, Tokyo.
+It subsequently moved to bigger premises, where it still supplies both the Shibuya branch and the new location in Asasuka, Tokyo.

 You can read more of my thoughts after the gallery.